openelb/website/content/en/docs/getting-started/configuration/configure-ip-address-pools-using-eip.md

   {{</ notice >}}

-* `protocol`: Specifies which mode of Porter the Eip object is used for.
+* `protocol`: Specifies which mode of PorterLB the Eip object is used for.
 The value can be either `layer2` or `bgp`.
 If this field is not specified, the default value `bgp` is used.

-* `interface`: NIC on which Porter listens for ARP or NDP requests.
+* `interface`: NIC on which PorterLB listens for ARP or NDP requests.
 This field is valid only when `protocol` is set to `layer2`.

   {{< notice tip >}}

-  If the NIC names of the Kubernetes cluster nodes are different, you can set the value to `can_reach:IP address` (for example, `can_reach:192.168.0.5`) so that Porter automatically obtains the name of the NIC that can reach the IP address.
+  If the NIC names of the Kubernetes cluster nodes are different, you can set the value to `can_reach:IP address` (for example, `can_reach:192.168.0.5`) so that PorterLB automatically obtains the name of the NIC that can reach the IP address.
 In this case, you must ensure that the IP address is not used by Kubernetes cluster nodes but can be reached by the cluster nodes.

   {{</ notice >}}

 * `disable`: Specifies whether the Eip object is disabled.
 The value can be:

-  * `false`: Porter can assign IP addresses in the Eip object to new LoadBalancer services.
+  * `false`: PorterLB can assign IP addresses in the Eip object to new LoadBalancer services.
-  * `true`: Porter stops assigning IP addresses in the Eip object to new LoadBalancer services.
+  * `true`: PorterLB stops assigning IP addresses in the Eip object to new LoadBalancer services.
 Existing services are not affected.

 `status`: Fields under `status` specify the status of the Eip object and are automatically configured.
 When creating an Eip object, you do not need to configure these fields.